apache/rocketmq/docs/en/Configuration_System.md

 - **File descriptor limits**, RocketMQ needs open file descriptors for files(CommitLog and ConsumeQueue) and network connections.
-We recommend set 655350 for file descriptors.
+We recommend setting 655350 for file descriptors.